-lease read the instructions printed on the follow wing page and the General Coursework Regulations didate Record Ca
+Please read the instructions printed on the following page and the General Coursework Regulations before completing this form.

-Centre Number Centre Name November 2 0 1 2

-Candidate Number Candid late Name Teaching Group o/Set
+Centre Number Centre Name November 2 0 1 4 Candidate Number Candidate Name Teaching Group/Set

-Brief description of Investigation undertaken, comments on results, assessment and degree of guidance by teacher, etc. Skills arks to be transferred to Coursework Assessment Summary Form
+Brief description of Investigation undertaken, comments on results, assessment and degree of guidance by teacher, etc. Skills Marks to be transferred to Coursework Assessment Summary Form

 1 Selection of questions (hypothesis) /5

 2 Plan and principles of investigation /5

 3 Handling evidence /5

 4 Deductions /5

 5 Recognition of limitations /5

-6 Description of Investigation /5
+6 Description of investigation /5

 TOTAL

+INTUEDSITY of CAMBBIDGE (max 30)